Aria the Little Fire Fighter

-Understandably after losing her mum and best friend, the once playful tabby appears more withdrawn and needy, demanding more kisses and cuddles from her parents.
+Understandably after losing her mum and sibling, the once playful tabby appears more withdrawn and needy, demanding more kisses and cuddles from her parents.
 Health wise she is doing well.
-Aria sure had lots to say in her follow-up appointment!
+Aria sure has lots to say in her follow up appointment!
 Another great sign she is on her way to recovery.
 Her cough will also heal over time.

-Just like humans, traumatised pets require a combo of gentle affection, personal space and time to heal.
-Ensuring pets have a “safe space” will provide them with somewhere to retreat to if needed.
-Felines feel safer higher up or and snuggled in enclosed spaces, anywhere they can hide their head, so if needed aid accessibility.
-If they looking longingly at a window ledge or a wardrobe shelf, create a way for them to reach it (although as we know they are usually fairly agile and determined in finding a way).
+Just like humans, traumatised pets require a combination of gentle affection, personal space and time to heal.
+Ensuring pets have a safe space will provide them with somewhere to retreat to if needed.
+Felines feel safer higher up or snuggled into enclosed spaces, anywhere they can hide their head, so if needed aid their accessibility.
+If they’re looking longingly at a window ledge or a wardrobe shelf, create a way for them to reach it (although as we know they are usually fairly agile and determined in finding a way).
 Our inquisitive kitties will likely explore and pick out their own space being the master hunters of cosy safe spots!